Arabian-vACC/library/docs/foundations/vmats p2/vectoring.md

 #### 8.3.2.4 More complex situations
 In more complex situations where the aforementioned techniques would not necessarily, generally controllers should follow the principle of requiring minimal intervention to achieve the desired result.

+It is reiterated that it is important to prevent over-controlling, especially when using a combination of speeds and headings.
+Return to track headings must also be anticipated, in order to prevent separation from becoming excessive.

+It is also important to take careful note of the cleared levels given to aircraft, especially when vectoring across the path of one another in order to prevent conflicts from being created.
+It is desirable to descend traffic in sequence, and only to the level vacated by the preceding traffic, if vectoring traffic in close proximity to each other.

 ### 8.3.3 Turn direction
 #### 8.3.3.1 Aircraft on reciprocal tracks